- If you encounter the error saying This PC must support Secure Boot, you won't be able to go ahead with the Windows 11 installation.

 Why should I enable Secure Boot?

-When enabled, Secure Boot helps your computer to resist attacks and infection from malware.
-It detects any unwanted modifications of the boot loaders and the system files by validating their digital signatures.
+When enabled, Secure Boot helps your computer to resist malware attacks that may not be detected by antivirus software.
+It identifies any unwanted modifications of the boot loaders and the system files by validating their digital signatures.

 Practically, if such a trespassing action is detected, it will be blocked from running before it attacks or infects the system.